pheobeayo/ecorewards-aia/README.md

 Implementing the Green Token as incentives for the sellers and buyers to participate in GreenHouse Gas reduction.

 ## Technical Details:
-EcoReward is currently deployed on the Base Testnet.
+EcoReward is currently deployed on the AIA Testnet.
 This testnet ensures that the platform’s blockchain-based transactions and token rewards system are secure and functional.

 `EcoToken  deployed to 0x38b0917178b0C07bEAAf9c6255Ad97C1c9D984EE `